Spotlight on Biden promise to restore protections

 A couple of small mineral extraction operations have started up, one in each of the Utah landscapes.
 Damage from those could hang around for a long time.
 But for the most part, large-scale development destruction in Bears Ears and Grand Staircase Escalante has been held at bay.
 Market conditions made mining and drilling in the formerly protected areas less attractive to energy companies, among other factors.
 But every day the monuments lack the appropriate level of protection is another day they’re vulnerable to development claims.

 The rush of visitors enabled by Trump management plans threatens to overwhelm managers tasked with protecting cultural and natural resources

 The Trump management plans, meanwhile, allow increased potential for damage from visitation to the monument areas.
 The rush of visitors threatens to overwhelm managers tasked with protecting cultural and natural resources.
-That’s a big ongoing concern.
-In the five years before President Obama protected Bears Ears, there were dozens of cases of looting, vandalism or "disturbance of human remains" in the area.
-In Grand Staircase-Escalante, damage to fossils is a threat, including from off-road vehicles.

 One little-mentioned consequence of the Trump cuts: they diverted federal funding from important projects on the ground.
 For example, paleontologists have testified to the scientific importance of fossil finds in Grand Staircase-Escalante and pointed out that monument status enabled their work (a great deal of funding that led to major fossil finds in Grand Staircase-Escalante came through the monument, including the resources to airlift a rare, nearly complete tyrannosaur skeleton out of a now de-designated monument area in 2017).
 Trump’s contraction of monument boundaries interfered with key research.